selenide/selenide.github.io/documentation/reports.md

 <br/>
 <br/>

 P.S.
 But please, PLEASE don't take BDD for nice reports!
+BDD is not intended for reports.
+BDD is a _development_ process.
+BDD will only create more problem for you if you only apply it technically, without changing the process.

 <br/>